Decor Ideas

 Feng Shui Items to Avoid

-The feng shui items to avoid are usually the ones that make a room feel heavier, sadder, more chaotic, or more neglected than it needs to.
-Broken things, dead plants, threshold clutter, hostile decor, and memory-heavy objects are the most common examples.
+The feng shui items to avoid are the ones that make a room feel heavier, sadder, sharper, more chaotic, or more neglected than it needs to.
+Broken things, dead plants, threshold clutter, hostile decor, stagnant water, and memory-heavy objects are the clearest examples.

 Kim Colwell